lad338/wallet-app/README.md

 An optimistic lock exception will be thrown if version of the account record changes during process.
 Any exception thrown within a @Transactional annotated block shall result in a rollback.

 To deal with changing exchange rates, it shall snap-shot an exchange rate upon receiving an `EXCHANGE` transaction request.
-(Please refer to `TransactionServiceImpl.java`)
+(Please refer to `TransactionServiceImpl.java`).
 All calculations are using the `BigDecimal` class.

 On the other hand, the controllers includes the APIs provided by the backend.